 /dev/blog

-Bez Hermoso, Software Engineer @ Square
+Bez Hermoso, Software Engineer @ Block

 There is nothing much to say other than that junegunn’s fzf is an awesome utility.
 It accepts a list of things and provides an interface to fuzzy-find through them.
 Its output is simply the string that you have selected.
 It’s a perfect embodiment of the ideal UNIX program – it does one thing and one thing well.